*Disclosure: This post contains affiliate links, and I may earn from purchases made after clicking those links. Disclosure Policy.

 - Shared Walking Tour of Walled City and Getsemaní on GetYourGuide

-Again you can book it via GetYourGuide or via Viator.
+Again you can book it and prepay that tip via GetYourGuide or via Viator.

-My Experience Doing a Walking Tour in Cartagena
+Review of My Experience Doing the Walking Tour in Cartagena

-I met up with my tour group on the Camellón de los Martires, just outside the Clocktower just before 10 am.
+I met up with my tour group on the Camellón de los Martires, just outside the Clocktower, just before the 10 am start time for my Cartagena walking tour.

-They check everyone in, and divide into separate groups for Spanish tour and the Cartagena walking tour in English.
+They check everyone in, and divide into separate groups for the Cartagena walking tour in English and Spanish.

 There were two guides in our group, a main guide who led the tour and did all the speaking, and another who brought up the rear and made sure no one got left behind.